andreydmitr20/flat_rent_scraper/README.md

 # flat_rent_scraper
-Collects flat rent proposals from different sites using parameters from the 'criteria.json' file.
+Collects flat rent proposals from different sites using parameters from the 'criteria.json' file and sends them to a Telegram group.

 ## 1. You should create a parameters file named 'criteria.json'.